winitzki/scall/tutorial/programming_dhall.md

 - `P F` is covariant with respect to `F`;
 - `P` preserves functors: whenever `F` is a functor then so is `P F`.

-Here is the definition of the `FunctorK` typeclass:
+Here is the code for the `FunctorK` typeclass:

 ```dhall
 let FunctorK = λ(F : (Type → Type) → Type → Type) →